kinotus/website-citygml/validation/index.md

 * Energy demand simulation; and
 * Scenario evaluation in urban planning.

-One example is that a building is required to have a ground floor to form a volume (which is, surprisingly, not mandatory in CityGML)
+One example is that a building is required to have a ground floor to form a solid (which is, surprisingly, not mandatory in CityGML) in order to compute its volume.
+Another example is to have consistent attributes (e.g. codes) of buildings when estimating their energy demand.
+Such inconsistency may propagate in errors when the data is used across different software packages.